Cyberes/automated-youtube-dl/README.md

 ├─ logs/
 │  ├─ youtube_dl-<UNIX timestamp>.log
 │  ├─ youtube_dl-errors-<UNIX timestamp>.log
-├─ download-archive.txt
+├─ download-archive.log
 ├─ Example Video.mkv
 ```

-`download-archive.txt` contains the videos that have already been downloaded.
+`download-archive.log` contains the videos that have already been downloaded.
 You can import videos you've already downloaded by adding their ID to this file.

 Videos will be saved using this name format: